surma/surma.dev/content/things/observables-on-the-platform.md

   .pipeThrough(ows.map(calculateFocalPlanes))
   .pipeThrough(ows.map(calculateFieldOfView))
   .pipeThrough(ows.forEach(adjustDOM))
-  .pipeThrough(ows.debounce(1000))
-  .pipeThrough(ows.forEach(storeInIDB))
-  .pipeTo(ows.discard());
+  // Only store changes in idb every second .pipeThrough(ows.debounce(1000)) .pipeThrough(ows.forEach(storeValuesInIDB)) .pipeTo(ows.discard());
 ```

-One thing I noticed while writing DoF Tool: I didn’t encounter the “late subscribers” problem from above at all.
-I declared my chain of operators, which set up the data flow of the app and remained static throughout the app’s lifetime. _If_ I needed to accommodate late subscribers, I would have had `tee()` at my disposal.
+It was very enjoyable writing the app this way and I would decalre the ows experiment a success.
+I didn’t encounter any problems related to the differences outlined above.
+Now, I know that this is not a very complex app so this verdict might not hold up at scale.
+I’d love to hear from some more experienced reactive programmers what they think.

 ### Performance

-I did not do any benchmarks.
-The app performs well on a wide spectrum of devices, and that’s all that matters to me in the end.
-I was also more interested in comparing capabilities and developer experience first before jumping straight into a performance rabbit hole.
+Maybe somewhat surprisingly, I did not do any benchmarks.
+While I think there’s a good chance that RxJS will perform better in a benchmarking scenario, I have grown skeptical of the relevance of those kinds of benchmarks.
+The app performs well on a wide spectrum of devices (including the Nokia 2!), and that’s all that matters to me in the end.
+I was also more interested in comparing capabilities and developer experience first before jumping straight into the performance rabbit hole.

 ### Library size & cross-browser support

-Because ows uses `ReadableStream` as its basic type for observables, and `ReadableStream` is available in all major browsers, it doesn't have to ship an implementation of the basic type itself.
-As such the entire ows library (the `really-big-bundle.js` version) currently weighs in at 2KiB after gzip.
+Because ows uses `ReadableStream` as its basic type for observables, and `ReadableStream` is available in all major browsers.
+As a result, ows doesn't have to ship an implementation of the fundamental type itself.
+The entire ows library (the `really-big-bundle.js` version) currently weighs in at 2KiB after gzip.

 However, operators are implemented as `TransformStreams` and sinks as `WritableStreams`, [the support for which is more lacking][streams support].
-At the time of writing, only Blink-based browsers have full support for streams.
+At the time of writing, only Blink-based browsers have full support for _all_ stream types.
 Firefox supports neither `WritableStreams`, `TransformStream` nor the `pipeTo()` or `pipeThrough()` methods.
 Safari is also lacking support for `WritableStream`.

-To run ows in these browsers, you’d need to load a polyfill, like [Mattias Buelens’][mattiasbuelens] [`web-streams-polyfill`][web-streams-polyfill], which adds a whopping 20KiB after gzip.
+To run ows in these browsers, you’d need to load a polyfill, like [Mattias Buelens’][mattiasbuelens] excellent [`web-streams-polyfill`][web-streams-polyfill], which adds a whopping 20KiB after gzip.
 That’s a lot, but a payload that will automatically go away when browsers catch up.

-> **Note:** Again, I am not aiming for ows to compete RxJS.
-Rather, I wanted to show off streams and potentially start a discussion if RxJS could be re-built on top of WHATWG streams.
-I think it can be done and could save quite a bit of code if they did, provided support increases.
+> **Note:** Just a reminder: I am not aiming for ows to compete RxJS or any of the other RP libraries.
+Rather, I wanted to show off the capabilities of streams and potentially get some people to think if these libraries could be re-built on top of WHATWG streams.

 ### Loading the polyfill

-_If_ you wanted to use ows, make sure to only load the polyfill if the browser requires it.
+_If_ you wanted to use ows (it’s an experiment, remember?), make sure to only load the polyfill if the browser requires it.
+This way you make sure that when browsers catch up, your app’s payload goes down.
 In DoF Tool, I am loading the polyfill if any of the 3 basic stream types are missing.

 > **Note:** Currently, due to some requirements in the spec, you have to use nothing from the polyfill or use all 3 types from the polyfill.
 You can’t mix-and-match.
 There is an [issue](https://github.com/MattiasBuelens/web-streams-polyfill/issues/20) for that.